 Sometimes it is desirable to override a control property from within client code without editing the control code.
 For example, suppose you have a database control where the JNDI data source name is set by an annotation.

 @JdbcControl.ConnectionDataSource(jndiName = "myDataSource") public interface CustomerDB extends JdbcControl

 But also suppose the JNDI name has changed, or you want to reuse the database control in another context where the JNDI name of the data source is different.
 It might be inconvenient (or impossible) to manually change the annotation value and recompile the control.
 In this case it is desirable to override the JNDI value directly from within client code.
 To override the annotation value you call into another class: the control's associated ControlBean class.
 The ControlBean class implements all of the control's methods but also gives you programmatic access to the control's annotation-based properties.
-The ControlBean is a generated JavaBean class that is created automatically when a control is built.
+The ControlBean is a generated JavaBean class that is created automatically by Beehive when a control is built.

 The following sections explain what this generated ControlBean class is and how to use it to override default control annotation values.

 You can also override annotation values that are set in the client class.
 For details see Overriding Control Annotation Values Through the ControlBean below.

 Every control has an associated ControlBean class.
 The ControlBean is generated automatically and provides a programmatic way to access settings that otherwise would only be available through the controls annotations.
 The ControlBean class typically does not exist as a JAVA source file; instead only the compiled CLASS file is present within the application.